 - Type of the deformity

 The most important factor in determining the exact starting point for the treatment is the type of deformity.
-Some deformities need to be cared for at young ages, so there won’t be any need for surgeries, and the patient would be fully treated.
-Some other factors that cause orthodontists to recommend starting the treatment at a young age are the urgent need to make space for teeth and jaw adjustments.
+As different severity and types of deformities need to be cared for at young ages, so there won’t be any need for surgeries.
+Some other factors that cause orthodontists to recommend starting the treatment at a young age are the urgency of space for teeth and jaw adjustments.

 Delay in starting the orthodontic treatment and beginning it in adulthood